shenc909/TeensyWii/README.md

 Changes:
 - INS (inertial navigation system) integrated with GPS and Baro
+- predefined PIDs to fly out of the box for frames 330 and bigger

 - completely different precise althold integrated with INS
 - right altitude management by setting desired vario (vertical speed) with throttle stick